Homepage > Blank IRS W-2 Template

 Documents used along the form

-• 1040 Form: This is the individual tax return form used by taxpayers to report their income, deductions, and calculate tax liability.
-It incorporates information from W-2s and other income sources.
+• Form 1040: This is the standard individual income tax return form used by taxpayers to report their annual income.
+Taxpayers use information from their W-2 to complete this form and calculate their tax liability or refund.

 Similar forms